 Gather your kids together, cover as many surfaces as you can, lay out the supplies and stand back.
-Splat art might be messy, but it’s fun and beneficial in many areas of your preschoolers development.
+Splat art for kids might be messy, but it’s fun and beneficial in many areas of your preschoolers development.

 Spring has officially arrived in Ireland.
 Our fields and verges are awash with the yellow of beautiful gorse bushes and daffodils.
 We could just do with the temperatures to catch up a little now.

 Adding a Spring theme to your activities at home and in preschool this month, is a great way to introduce the new season and all that comes with it to your little ones.
-We have started the new season with a fun process art activity using the bright colors of spring as our base.
+We have started the new season with a fun process spring art for kids activity using the bright colors of spring as our base.

 Spring Splat Art Painting